DanielTamkin/Glean.js/README.md

 # ShopDown.js
-Converts markdown to a product page
+Converts HTML to a Simple product object.